 Summer Tasks - group members collect native wildflower seed and grow plants from locally sourced seed with the aim of gradually sowing and planting wildflowers around the margins of the Old Common.

 New recruits are always welcome and no previous experience of outdoor work is required.

 Follow the Friends of the Old Common group on Facebook or contact Helen Richards via firstname.lastname@example.org for more details.

 The Friends of Stratton Park aim to enrich the green credentials of this local park for the benefit of wildlife, all park users and local residents.
 Stratton Park dates from the early 1970s and provides a range of sporting facilities which are well used, but the park also has great potential for richer and more interesting green spaces to benefit both wildlife and park visitors.

-The group aim to increase the extent of wild flowers and flowering and berry bearing shrubs and trees - nectar sources for insects and winter food for birds.
-We undertake specific projects with this aim in mind and are currently working on the management of the old hedgerow with magnificent beech, oak and ash trees, and the creation of a small community orchard.
+The group promote the extent of wild flowers and flowering and berry bearing shrubs and trees - nectar sources for insects and winter food for bird – as appropriates.
+We undertake specific projects with the Council with this aim in mind and some annual green space maintenance work.

 Fuzzy Drove Conservation Group